ngreifer/cobalt/README.md

 A large focus in devloping `cobalt` was to streamline output so that only the most useful, non-redundant, and complete information is displayed, all at the user’s choice.
-Balance statistics are intuitive, methodological informed, and simple to interpret.
+Balance statistics are intuitive, methodologically informed, and simple to interpret.
 Visual displays of balance reflect the goals of balance assessment rather than being steps removed.
 While other packages have focused their efforts on processing data, `cobalt` only assesses balance, and does so particularly well.